 - In the Preliminary Results, Commerce found that cross-ownership did not exist between Hyundai Steel and Hyundai Green Power.
-In addition, Commerce stated that it did not even find it necessary to determine whether cross-ownership exists, because there was no benefit provided to Hyundai Green Power.
-109 - The Preliminary Results determination is in accord with the recent final results of CORE Korea 2016 Final110 in which Commerce concluded that there was no cross-ownership between Hyundai Steel and Hyundai Green Power, and the steam produced by Hyundai Green Power was not primarily dedicated to the production of the downstream product.
-There is no basis to revisit this issue or decide differently.111 - The regulations provide that cross-ownership will normally only be shown where there is a majority voting ownership interest between two corporations or through common ownership of two (or more) corporations.
+In addition, Commerce stated that it did not even find it necessary to determine whether cross-ownership exists, because there was no benefit provided to Hyundai Green Power.111 - The Preliminary Results determination is in accord with the recent final results of CORE Korea 2016 Final112 in which Commerce concluded that there was no cross-ownership between Hyundai Steel and Hyundai Green Power, and the steam produced by Hyundai Green Power was not primarily dedicated to the production of the downstream product.
+There is no basis to revisit this issue or decide differently.113 - The regulations provide that cross-ownership will normally only be shown where there is a majority voting ownership interest between two corporations or through common ownership of two (or more) corporations.
 This focus on majority voting ownership is thus the starting point for any analysis of cross-ownership.
 This focus makes sense because in a company that is governed by a board of directors and majority ownership, majority representation on the board of directors is a vehicle for controlling a corporation.
-Thus, majority ownership provides a basis to control decisions of a corporation, while conversely, minority ownership does not.112 - The record demonstrates that Hyundai Steel owned 29 percent of Hyundai Green Power during the POR, which is not a majority share or even a particularly large minority voting interest.
-113 - Consistent with its minority ownership in Hyundai Green Power, Hyundai Steel only had one former employee who was a member of Hyundai Green Power's board during the POR.
+Thus, majority ownership provides a basis to control decisions of a corporation, while conversely, minority ownership does not.114 - The record demonstrates that Hyundai Steel owned 29 percent of Hyundai Green Power during the POR, which is not a majority share or even a particularly large minority voting interest.
+115 - Consistent with its minority ownership in Hyundai Green Power, Hyundai Steel only had one former employee who was a member of Hyundai Green Power's board during the POR.
 Due to the number of Hyundai Green Power's board members, of which the exact number is proprietary, Hyundai Steel has no ability to use or direct the individual assets of Hyundai Green Power as if they were their own.
 As a result, Hyundai Steel has no ability to control Hyundai Green Power via control of the board of directors.
-114
+116 - Nucor asserts that Hyundai Steel and Hyundai Green Power's operations are intertwined and attempts to argue that the facts of this case are akin to CFS Indonesia Final.
+However, the facts of CFS Indonesia Final are inapposite and do not support Nucor's argument that Hyundai Steel and Hyundai Green Power are cross-owned.117

-109 See Hyundai Steel Rebuttal Brief at 8-9.
+111 See Hyundai Steel Rebuttal Brief at 17.

-110 See Certain Corrosion-Resistant Steel Products from the Republic of Korea: Final Results and Partial Rescission of Countervailing Duty Administrative Review; 2015-2016, 84 FR 11749 (March 28, 2019) (CORE Korea 2016 Final).
+112 See Certain Corrosion-Resistant Steel Products from the Republic of Korea: Final Results and Partial Rescission of Countervailing Duty Administrative Review; 2015-2016, 84 FR 11749 (March 28, 2019) (CORE Korea 2016 Final).

-111 See Hyundai Steel Rebuttal Brief at 9-10.
+113 See Hyundai Steel Rebuttal Brief at 18.